joselle4/TidyData/CodeBook.md

 CodeBook for the following files:
 =================================
 * ‘measurementsMeanStdDev.txt’: contains all the variables listed in this codebook.
+Data output from run_analysis.R providing the means and standard deviations of all the measurements from training and test set.
 * ‘activitySubjectMeasurementMeans.txt’: contains only the mean variables in this codebook along with the subject and activity variables.
+Data output from run_analysis.R providing the means by measurement, activity and subject.

 Variables are listed below:
 ==================================